 Sudden peaks in data centers.

-It is clear to every IT manager that if there are suddenly very high demands on the resources of the IT infrastructure that your own data center cannot meet, it is often too late to order additional server hardware or more bandwidth for the Internet.
+It is clear to every IT manager that if there are suddenly very high demands on the resources of the IT infrastructure that your own data center cannot meet, it is often too late to order additional hardware or more bandwidth for the Internet.
 The expected response time should not be in the range of days or weeks, but in the range of minutes.
 The only way out in your own data center would be to have the appropriate hardware available in “cold stand-by” or to dimension the entire IT system so that it absorbs every conceivable peak load.
 Both options are unattractive from an economical point of view.
 The first option is too expensive for the customer while the second option would be an economically unattractive choice for the web hosting provider.

 VPS, Dedicated and Bare Metal.

 Servers at a hosting company provide a remedy here in an elegant way.
 These, in turn, are available on different performance levels: